ivymorenomt/PrepPythonLeetcode/Data Structures/Linked Lists/linkedlists.md

 ![linked list](../img/linkedlist.png)

 There are two types:
-* Doubly Linked List - each node has two pointer, this allows you to go backwards and forward rather than one direction way in a linked list.
+* Doubly Linked List - each node has two pointer, this allows you to go backwards and forward rather than one direction way in a linked list. - Next, Previous
 * Circular Linked list - end node points to the front node

 ### Why Linked List?